Benign Overfitting without Linearity: Neural Network Classifiers Trained by Gradient Descent for Noisy Linear Data

 \end{restatable}

-Lemma~\ref{lemma:lipschitz.concentration} demonstrates that the generalization bound will follow by showing a lower bound on the normalized margin of the neural network on clean samples at a given time.
-To derive such a result, we first need to introduce a number of structural results about the samples and the neural network objective function.
+Lemma~\ref{lemma:lipschitz.concentration} shows that in order to prove the test error is near the noise rate, it suffices to prove a lower bound on the unnormalized margin on test samples coming from the $+\mu$ and $-\mu$ clusters as well as an upper bound on the spectral norm of the weights.
+To derive such bounds, we first need to introduce a number of structural results about the samples and the neural network objective function.
 The first such result concerns the norm of the weights at initialization.

 \begin{restatable}{lemma}{normbound} There is a universal constant $C_0>1$ such that with probability at least $1-\delta$ over the random initialization,

 \end{restatable}

 Our next structural result characterizes some properties of random samples from the distribution.
 It was proved in \citet[][Lemma~10]{chatterji2020linearnoise} and is a consequence of Assumptions~\ref{a:samples} through~\ref{a:noiserate}. \begin{lemma} For all $\kappa >0$, there is $C_1>1$ such that for all $c'>0$, for all large enough $C$, with probability at least $1-\delta$ over $\pnoise^n$, the following hold: \begin{enumerate}[label=E.\arabic*] \item For all $k \in [n]$,